Advansoftware/sails-mui-npm/README.md

 # Sails Front
-This template components with sailsjs aplication and beercss framework used material you Design
+This template sailsjs and beercss framework using material you components
 # Sails

 a [Sails v1](https://sailsjs.com) application